Do Wasps Eat Wood

 The Larvae Chew Through The Wood, Parallelly, As Long As It’s Inside.

-Or horntail wasps, are a group of solitary wasp species identified by.
-The eggs inside the wood take 3 to 4 weeks to hatch.
+It eats the sapwood (the softer wood) beneath the.
 Wasps will ingest wood and plant materials and regurgitate it to build their nests or egg cells with, so they do not technically eat wood, they just collect it as a building material.
+Since wasps are fast hunters, they usually have no problem catching insects to eat.